 This recipe should yield you enough quart jars of apple pie filling to give you 7 pies.
 Usually, this is enough apple pie filling to get my family through an entire year of apple pies or apple crumbles.
 This recipe can be found in The Complete Guide to Home Canning from the United States Department of Agriculture on page 2-26.

-Supplies Needed to Can Apple Pie Filling
+Supplies for Canning Apple Pie Filling

 - Apple Peeler, Slicer, Corer or Vegetable Peeler and Apple Corer.